jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    (Coherent memory region is included) or 0 (Coherent memory region is excluded).
 Default is 1.

+-  ``USE_DEBUGFS``: when set to 1 this option exposes a virtual filesystem interface through BL31 as a SiP SMC function.
+Basic unix-like primitives implement open/read/close operations.
+Default is 0.

 -  ``USE_ROMLIB``: This flag determines whether library at ROM will be used.
    This feature creates a library of functions to be placed in ROM and thus reduces SRAM usage.
 Refer to :ref:`Library at ROM` for further details.
 Default